seblehner/austrian-climate-indicators/doc/visualisation_showcase.md

 ### Grouped significant changes plots

-In order to give a quick overview across all indicators that have changed significantly (two-tailed Mann-Whitney test between recent and past with `p=0.05` as threshold), we group the climate indicators into categories and visualise the portion of the group who has changed significantly (i.e. $p_{value}<0.05$). `runoff` indicators are grouped with `snow`, `radiation` with `temperature` and the `precipitation_temperature` into either `precipitation`, or `temperature` depending on the indicator.
+In order to give a quick overview across all indicators that have changed significantly (two-tailed Mann-Whitney test between recent and past with `p=0.05` as threshold), we group the climate indicators into categories and visualise the portion of the group with significant changes (i.e. $p_{value}<0.05$). `runoff` indicators are grouped with `snow`, `radiation` with `temperature` and the `mixed` group into either `precipitation`, `temperature`, or `humidity` depending on the indicator.

 ![](./example_plots/temperature_yea_significance.png)

 ### Warming stripes

 Warming stripes plots are generated in a similar amount as areamean timeseries plot, and show areameans for annual/seasonal anomalies for each year with respect to 1961—1990.
-The indicators are grouped into the main categories to provide a concise overview per group. `runoff` indicators are grouped with `snow`, `radiation` with `temperature` and the `precipitation_temperature` into either `precipitation`, or `temperature` depending on the indicator (similar to the grouped significant changes plot).
+The indicators are grouped into the main categories to provide a concise overview per group. `runoff` indicators are grouped with `snow`, `radiation` with `temperature` and the `mixed` group into either `precipitation`, `temperature`, or `humidity` depending on the indicator (similar to the grouped significant changes plot).

 ![](./example_plots/humidity_yea_warming_stripes.png)